BPIManager/BPIM-Scores/README.md

 1. To store definitions used in BPIManager
 2. To maintain scripts that enables editing definitions on CLI

-*Output data is being published on gh-pages and available on BPIManager via [proxy](https://proxy.poyashi.me/?type=bpi)
+*Output data are published on gh-pages and available on BPIManager via [proxy](https://proxy.poyashi.me/?type=bpi)

 ## Directories